-Network service fees
+Network service price lists

 Your electricity distribution fee consists of the basic fee and the cost of electricity use.
 Distribution fees ensure transmission of power from the electricity generator to the user, building and maintenance of the electricity network, metering, and 24/7 fault reporting.
 Distribution rates are influenced by several factors, including the season and the time of day.